imashish-in/llm-for-devops/README.md

 ## 🔮 Future Enhancements

 ### Planned Features
-- [ ] Model caching and optimization
+- [ ] Model caching and optimization ✅ (Implemented)
 - [ ] Authentication and rate limiting
 - [ ] Metrics and monitoring
 - [ ] Horizontal pod autoscaling
 - [ ] Ingress configuration for external access
 - [ ] Support for additional models
 - [ ] Batch processing capabilities
+- [ ] Redis integration for distributed caching

 ### Model Options
 The application can be easily modified to use other models: